jihoyeo/blog/_pages/2_research.md

 ## 1. Human Mobility
 ### **Long-term evolution pattern of inter-city travel network**

-how the inter-city travel network evolves over 40 years using freeway and railway travel data.
-See detailed visualizations at [here](https://jihoyeo.github.io/inter-city_network/)
+Investigate how the inter-city travel network evolves over 40 years using freeway and railway travel data.
+See detailed visualizations at [here](https://jihoyeo.github.io/inter-city_network/).
+This research is being conducting in collaboration with Jisup Shim and Kitae Jang.

 ![](../images/inter_city_vis.gif){: width="100%" height="100%"}{: .center}